Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Dataset Construction

 \subsection{Evidence Difficulty-Aware Sampling}

-To facilitate a progressive training curriculum from simple to complex reasoning cases, we adopt an Evidence Difficulty-Aware Sampling (EDAS) strategy.
-In particular, we define an Evidence Difficulty Index (EDI) to quantify each sample’s reasoning complexity based on the proportion and temporal dispersion of evidence frames.
+To facilitate a progressive training curriculum from simple to complex reasoning cases, we propose an evidence difficulty-aware sampling strategy.
+In particular, we define an Evidence Difficulty Index (EDI) to quantify the reasoning complexity based on the proportion and temporal dispersion of evidence frames.
 Let the evidence ratio be $P=m/N$, where $m$ and $N$ denote the numbers of evidence and total frames, respectively.
-The temporal variance of evidence frames is computed as $\operatorname{Var= \frac{1}{m} \sum_{i=1}^{m} \left(x_i - \bar{x}\right)^2}$, where $x_i$ represents the temporal position of $i$-th evidence frame, and $\bar{x}$ is the mean position of all evidence frames.
-The overall difficulty is then defined as $\mathrm{EDI}= (1-P)\,\mathrm{Var}$, where higher EDI values indicating sparser evidences and more challenging reasoning scenarios.
-Utilizing this metric, we adopt a curriculum-aligned sampling scheme: for \textbf{SFT}, we select 60k samples with 70\% having $\mathrm{EDI}\textless 0.5$, while for \textbf{RLVR}, we select 31k samples with 70\% having $\mathrm{EDI}\textgreater 0.5$.
-This progressive sampling design ensures a smooth transition from low-difficulty grounding during SFT to high-difficulty multi-hop reasoning in RLVR, fostering gradual acquisition of robust evidence-based reasoning skills.
+The temporal variance of evidence $\mathrm{Var}= \frac{1}{m} \sum_{i=1}^{m} \left(x_i - \bar{x}\right)^2$, where $x_i$ represents the temporal position of $i$-th evidence frame, and $\bar{x}$ is the mean position of all evidence frames.
+The overall difficulty is defined as $\text{EDI}= (1-P)\,\mathrm{Var}$, where higher EDI value indicates sparser and more temporally dispersed evidence, reflecting greater difficulty.